takenet/lime-csharp/README.md

 The server is responsible for closing the session and it can do it any time, just sending a **finished session envelope** to the client.
 But the client can request the end of it, simply by sending an **finishing session envelope** to the server.

 The server should close the transport after sending the finished or failed session envelope and the client after receiving they.
+The ```ClientChannel``` and ```ServerChannel``` classes already closes the transport in these cases.